Let Us Help You Get Your Foot in the Door

-Applying for a Federal Job is Easier Than Ever - and We Have the Tools to Help
+Applying for a Federal Job is Easier Than Ever - and We Have the Tools to Help You Along the Way

 2010 Hiring Reforms have made applying for a federal job much easier.
 You will be able to apply to almost any federal job with just a resume, and an optional cover letter.
 Starting immediately, some agencies no longer require narrative responses, or KSAs, as a part of the initial application process.
 You may still be required to answer a self assessment multiple choice questionnaire, so please pay close attention to the information listed under "How to Apply" in each job opportunity announcement.